xrarch/mintia/README.md

 It is an attempt at a better-designed sibling of the [AISIX](http://github.com/limnarch/aisix) project, which has been relegated to proof-of-concept status.

-WIP: MINTIA is not currently in an even minimally usable state.

 ## Building

 As with all LIMNstation projects, the [sdk](http://github.com/limnarch/sdk) should be in a directory `../sdk` relative to this repository.